Xlocsinjr/progProject/PROCESS.md

 to float or int first.

 #### 15-01-2018    w2 monday
-- Daily standup:
+- Daily standup: Made a start in creating a usable json.
+By the end of this week all data should be usable and at least the world map and scatterplot should work.
 - Got the world map working with real data.
-- Still have to add GDP tot the json
+- Note: Still have to add GDP tot the json
 - Somehow 2012 data isn't added to the json
+- World map data is (seems?) correct now, with GDP and GHG emission data from 1970 to 2012 available in json format.